FOREVER FAMILIES

 As a Christian Adoption Agency, All God’s Children International is thrilled to begin placing orphaned children in Costa Rica with forever families beginning in 2023.
 Grants are also available—in the past two years, families adopting through AGCI’s Adoption programs received over $28,180 in adoption grants.

-- Children ages 0-5 with moderate needs as well as children 6+ with mild to moderate needs are in need of families.
+• Children ages 0-5 with moderate needs as well as children 6+ with mild to moderate needs are in need of families.
+At a minimum, all families must be open to adopting a child 0-8.

-- Timeframe: under 2 years.
+• Timeframe: 2-3 years.
 Timeframe is from registered dossier to completion.
 Timeframes are dependent on family’s openness to medical conditions, gender, and age of child.

 WHO IS ELIGIBLE TO ADOPT FROM COSTA RICA?